 ...I am currently in my 7th year teaching high school math.
 Now, I teach Geometry and Pre-Calculus and I have previously taught Algebra II and Statistics.
 I also spend a lot of time tutoring during school and as part of after-school programs to prepare students for standardized tests as well as in-class assessments like tests and quizzes. (read more)

 - TobyWhile pursuing my degree in chemistry, I took 3 semesters of calculus.
-Since graduating I have stayed interested in math, and I have taken courses in linear algebra and statistics. (read more)
+Since graduating I have stayed interested in math, and I have taken courses in linear algebra and statistics.
+I have tutored students in a variety of math courses including calculus, geometry, and algebra. (read more)

 ...And some subjects - such as Evolution - are simply not taught in all school systems.
 I use diagnostic probes to explore students' mathematical thinking and help to shore up their knowledge gaps.
 Mathematics particularly is a subject where knowledge gaps in elementary arithmetic and algebra can cause cascading problems. (read more)